GammaRBurst/PathfinderUtilities/Add_Creatures.md

 1. __Challenge rating__:
     * If CR is a whole number (1, 2, ...) just write it in this field.
     * If CR is fractional, use the following conversion: 1/2 = 0, 1/3 = -1, 1/4 = -2, 1/6 = -3, 1/8 = -4.
     * For mixed groups you need two values, separated by a comma.
 The first value is the CR of the creature with the highest CR in the group.
 The second is the (average) CR increase from this value.
 To know the total CR of a group (and thus the CR increase), you need to sum all the experience from the single creatures (look [here](https://www.aonprd.com/Rules.aspx?Name=Designing%20Encounters&Category=Building%20an%20Adventure) for the values).
 Where the number of creatures is defined by a dice roll, just take the mean value of the dice roll.
 For a single die with *K* faces its mean value is *(K+1)/2* (if the number is not whole, use it as it is, it doesn't have to be whole) or, if you prefer a more general formula, for a *N*d*K*+*B* roll, the mean value is *N (K+1)/2 + B*.
-Then look on the same experience table linked above and find the two numbers between which you can put you value.
+Then look on the same experience table linked above and find the two numbers between which you can put your value.
 If your value is closer to the smaller number, use that row as the CR, otherwise use the bigger number's row. __Example__: Consider a group of *1d4+1 gnolls and 1d2 dire hyenas*.
 Gnolls are CR 1, dire hyenas CR 3, so the first value in the CR field is 3.
 Then the total experience is 3.5 times the gnoll's experience (400 XP) plus 1.5 times the dire hyena's experience (800 XP).
 The total average experience from this encounter is 2600 XP.
-This value is between CR 6 and 7, and closer to CR 6 (2400 XP), so this encounter has CR 6.
-The CR increase, i.e. the second value to insert in the CR field, is then 3.
+This value is between CR 6 (2400 XP) and 7 (3200 XP), and closer to CR 6, so this encounter has an average CR of 6.
+The CR increase, i.e. the second value to insert in the CR field, is then 6-3=3.
 This encounter will thus have a CR value of *3,3*.
 1. __Mythic rank__: A number between 0 (non-mythic monster) and 10.
 If omitted, this value is considered 0.
 For mixed groups with more than one mythic creature, just insert the highest MR value of the group.
 1. __Alignment__: One or more numbers separated by commas to indicate all the possible alignments of a creature or group of creatures.
 A value of 0 indicates that any alignment is possible for this creature. <table><tr><td>LG: 1</td><td>NG: 2</td><td>CG: 3</td></tr><tr><td>LN: 4</td><td>N: 5</td><td>CN: 6</td></tr><tr><td>LE: 7</td><td>NE: 8</td><td>CE: 9</td></tr></table>
 1. __Size__: One or more numbers separated by commas to indicate all the possible sizes of a creature (for creatures that can usually change size) or group of creatures. <table><tr><td>Fine: 0</td><td>Diminutive: 1</td><td>Tiny: 2</td></tr><tr><td>Small: 3</td><td>Medium: 4</td><td>Large: 5</td></tr><tr><td>Huge: 6</td><td>Gargantuan: 7</td><td>Colossal: 8</td></tr></table>